-P NOTE Multilingual Elasticsearch publishing requires all targets to use the same GUID.
+- NOTE Multilingual Elasticsearch publishing requires all targets to use the same GUID.
 This is set on the Search tab of the Target Editor.
 If the GUIDs in the targets are different, you might have empty targets on the portal or experience a publishing failing with error 400.
-If necessary, open targets in the Internal Text Editor to modify the GUID.
-P NOTE If you enable the Mark of the Web setting in your Elasticsearch target and viewing the output locally in Internet Explorer, you will continuously receive the following warning message: This page is accessing information that is not under its control.
-This poses a security risk.
-Do you want to continue?
+If necessary, open targets in the Internal Text Editor to modify the GUID. - NOTE If you are viewing your generated Elasticsearch output on Microsoft Edge, you will not be able to search.
+In order to use Edge for your Elasticsearch output, you will need disable loopback in your Edge browser.
+A search on the internet can provide steps for doing this.